Kanishak-xd/json-crud-js/readme.md

 - **Destructuring Assignment:** It refers to the JS syntax for unpacking the object values and assigning them to other variables
 - **Dot Notations:** This syntax allows to access the object properties and items using a . symbol

+## Methods to delete an object

+- **Delete Operator:** Delete keyword is used to remove the object property mentioned after it
+- **Destructuring Assignment:** It refers to the JS syntax for unpacking the object values and assigning them to other variables